 As I’m a Radio Controlled flyer I thought I should build one.
 Easy I thought just find a plan and build it.
 Well at the time when I started there weren’t any.
 Spent hours searching on the net and realised I had to do my own.
 Did find some 3 view drawings which I tried to scan into a AutoCAD but not very successfully.
 In the end I found some 3 views in eps format which converted to DXF format but still needed quite a lot of work.
 After about a year on the plans, on and off I decided to make a start.
 The plans weren’t complete but I needed to build to figure stuff out.

 Construction of the RC Super VC-10

 The plane is constructed from foam using Depron, XPS and white foam.
 Depron and XPS are mainly used for insulation.
 Depron comes in various thickness and the two used are 3mm and 6mm.
 XPS comes in 1.2m’ x 0.6 x 52mm sheets.
 I get XPS from B and Q www.diy.com in the UK.
 Although there website doesn’t show it.
 The white foam is the just polystyrene also form B and Q.

 The plans were a challenge as at the time as there weren’t any so I had to learn AutoCAD and do them myself.
-Since then the renowned modeller Chris Golds has produced a VC-10 of his own which plans are available form Quiet Flight International.
+Since then the renowned modeller Chris Golds has produced a VC-10 of his own which plans are available from Quiet Flight International.
 His is a more traditional build.
 My VC-10 is 1/30th scale wingspan is 58” (1.4m) length 68”.